kaarelmand/ptr-claim/README.md

   Expects four integers separated by spaces: `X_left X_right Y_bottom Y_top`.
 Defaults
   to `-42 61 -64 38`.
 - PTR_WIDTH -- Output image width (px).
 Defaults to 1000.
+- PTR_CMAP -- Colormap used for categorizing claim stages.
+Can be specified as a list of `[scale, color]` pairs, as a list of colors, or as a named plotly colorscale.
+Defaults to `"Plasma"`.